COP 26: How much is the developing world getting to fight climate change?

 "Within the G7 [group of rich countries], the three countries that have been the leaders are Germany, Japan and France in that order," Mr Bhattacharya says.

-The UK and Canada are slightly behind them - but the two big laggards are the United States and, particularly, Italy.
+The UK and Canada are slightly behind them - but the two big laggards are the United States and, in particular, Italy.

-In April, the US announced it would double its 2016 climate-finance contributions to $5.7bn by 2025 - but compared with the size of its economy, that is still very small.
+In April, the US announced it would double its 2016 climate-finance contributions to $5.7bn by 2024.

 Meanwhile, Italy provides only about $0.6bn per year.

-But both countries have signed up to a big push to increase the overall amount of money provided.
+Both countries have signed up to a big push to increase the overall amount of money provided, but - as Mr Biden acknowledged - that will need domestic political approval.

-"President Biden has indicated to me his total commitment to helping to make that happen," US Climate Envoy John Kerry says.

-"If they [the developed world] do not come together and produce that, it is going to be exceedingly hard to get any kind of broad-based agreement."
+Ministers from Germany and Canada have already been tasked with developing a "credible delivery plan" to make sure the $100bn figure is achieved.
+But experts say that should be only the beginning.

 Dr Alina Averchenkova, from the Grantham Research Institute on Climate Change and the Environment, says: "$100bn isn't going to do it - we need to move trillions in both public and private money.